mmucklo/DtcQueueBundle/README.md

 ------------
 It's recommended that you background the following console commands

-    bin/console dtc:queue:run -t 100
+    bin/console dtc:queue:run -d 120
-    # the -t parameter is a tunable number of jobs to process for that run
+    # the -d parameter is a tunable seconds during which to process jobs
+    #  For example you could put this command into cron or a cron-like system to run periodically

     # If you're running a MongoDB or ORM based job store:
     #